saule1508/pgcluster/README.md

 When the container starts the configuration /etc/pgpool-II/pgpool.conf is build based on environment variables passed in the run command.

+pgpool can also be used in the traditional active/passive node, i.e. the watchdog mode.
+But then one must exclude the two containers from the swarm, or one must make two different pgpool services and make each  sticky to one node.

 The following environment variables are important to properly set-up pgpool

 * PGMASTER_NODE_NAME: pg01.
 Node name of the postgres database.
 Needed so that the container can query the list of users and build the pool_passwd list
 * PG_BACKEND_NODE_LIST: 0:pg01:9999:1:/u01/pg96/data:ALLOW_TO_FAILOVER, 1:pg02, etc.